Then again, anyone looking for "Family Friendly" material from ICP is looking in the wrong place.

 Fandom Rivalry: Juggalos vs. Eminem fans, not really because of their music, but their real-life rivalry.
 Also, Juggalos vs. Maggots, even though Slipknot's own members are Juggalos.
 ICP and Slipknot are actually mutual admirers, although ICP is not fond of Slipknot's decision to call their fans "maggots".

 Memetic Mutation: "Miracles", both the music video and some of the lines from the song itself (eg. "Fuckin' magnets, how do they work?", "Magic everywhere in this bitch").
-Based on some of their comments, it seems that this might be one of the only recorded successful attempts to create a Memetic Mutation by the creators of the meme themselves.
+Based on some of their comments, it seems that this might be one of the only recorded successful attempts to create a Memetic Mutation by the creators of the meme themselves (or at least a Parody Retcon is at work).

 Paranoia Fuel: "The world famous Boogie Woogie Wu will come to you!
 Slumber parties, sleepovers, intimate nights, whatever the occasion for the midnight hour, he will gladly come and fuck that shit up!"